mranonymous011000001/defendnot/README.md

 - Educational research on Windows security mechanisms
 - Home lab experimentation and learning

+> [!WARNING]
+> If your intended usage falls outside these legitimate use cases, support in issues/DMs might be denied without any further explanations.

 ## Writeup

 [How I ruined my vacation by reverse engineering WSC](https://blog.es3n1n.eu/posts/how-i-ruined-my-vacation/)